Chi Alpha

 Chi Alpha | ΧΑ (sometimes XA, χα, xa, or SfC - Students for Christ, officially known as Chi Alpha Christian Fellowship), is an international and interdenominational, coeducational Christian fellowship, social club, student society, and service organization founded in 1953 on the campus of Missouri State University (then known as Southwest Missouri State College) in Springfield, Missouri.
 Chi Alpha is sponsored by the Assemblies of God USA.

 Chi Alpha adheres to the AGUSA Statement of 16 Fundamental Truths.
 Its stated mission is "to reconcile students to Jesus Christ, thereby transforming the university, the marketplace, and the world..."
 It describes its core values or pillars as community, creativity, diversity, excellence, integrity, servant-leadership, and evangelism.
 Its self-described five-fold approach is prayer, worship, fellowship, discipleship, and mission.
 One of its philanthropic and service organization affiliations is the Convoy of Hope.
 Through its campus ministries and fellowships, Chi Alpha operates a missionary internship program through the World Assemblies of God Fellowship, requiring doctrinal assent.

-Since the beginning of the 21st century, Chi Alpha Christian Fellowship's campus ministries have fluctuated from 310 locations in 2010, to 350 in 2019, and 272 in 2024.
+Since the beginning of the 21st century, Chi Alpha Christian Fellowship's campus ministries have fluctuated from 310 locations in 2010, to 350 in 2019, and 266 as of 2026.
 The organization and its leadership have also been subjected to controversies involving the LGBT community, and sexual and psychological abuse with former members alleging "cult-like" personalities.
 In May 2023, Christianity Today and other outlets reported a registered sex offender was knowingly allowed to continued ministering to Chi Alpha students for more than 30 years.
 Since these reports, a website has been launched and dedicated against abuses within Chi Alpha and Assemblies of God.

 Etymology

 The name Chi Alpha was inspired by the contemporary Assemblies of God youth movement, Christ's Ambassadors (reflection a phrase in 2 Corinthians 5:20).
-The initials "CA" were changed to the Greek alphabet initials "ΧΑ" (and its Latin Script's stylized equivalent of "XA") in order to resemble the names of other college organizations, in particular Greek-letter fraternities and sororities.
+The initials "CA" were changed to the Greek alphabet initials "ΧΑ" (and its Latin Script's stylized equivalent of "XA") to resemble the names of other college organizations, in particular Greek-letter fraternities and sororities.
 Outside of North America, it is also known as SfC - Students for Christ in Europe, and Conexión or UConexión in Latin America.